 - DON’T do this fast in place of the GAPS Diet if healing/sealing of the gut wall is what you need to reverse an autoimmune disorder.
 While this fast may help you temporarily, the GAPS Diet is likely needed for full healing.
 Contact Biodynamicwellness.com for a consultation if you need help with implementation of the GAPS Diet.

 - DON’T workout during the fast unless it is some gentle yoga or walking.
 Stressing the body at this time is not recommended.
 Use your best judgment on whether sweating would help or hinder the cleanse process for you.

-- DO take cleansing baths such as espom salts or baking soda to assist the detoxification process.
+- DO take cleansing baths with Epsom salts or baking soda to assist the detoxification process.
 Dry skin brushing might be helpful to you as well.
 The skin is the largest organ of elimination so use it!

 - DO consult with your doctor if you have any questions about whether this cleansing protocol is right for you.
 I would suggest consulting with a holistic practitioner, however, a person who is informed and doesn’t freak out at the words “raw milk”!